Bioconductor/bioconductor.org/content/install.md

 problems, and the help page `?biocValid` lists arguments influencing the behavior of the function.

+<h3 id="troubleshoot-biocinstaller">Troubleshoot BiocInstaller</h3>

+If you see a message like this:

+    BiocInstaller version 3.2 is too old for R version 3.3

+...do the following:

+* Quit your R session
+* Start a new session with `R --vanilla`
+* Run the command `remove.packages("BiocInstaller")`
+* Repeat that command until R says there is no such package.
+* Run the command `source("https://bioconductor.org/biocLite.R")`
+* Run `biocValid()` to ensure your installed packages are valid for the current version of Bioconductor, and follow the instructions it gives you.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

 <h2 id="why-biocLite">Why Use biocLite()?</h2>